liees/skm-node/README.md

 ```

+## Contributing

+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request

-### Licence
+## Licence

-this repo is released under the WTFPL – Do What the Fuck You Want to Public License.
+this repo is released under the [WTFPL](https://github.com/liees/inspection_area/blob/master/LICENSE) – Do What the Fuck You Want to Public License.